-Year over year, Black Friday Cyber Monday continue to make Thanksgiving one of the biggest shopping events of the year, with 109 million people shopping online and another 99 million shopping in-store in 2016, according to CNN Money.
+Year over year, Black Friday Cyber Monday continue to make Thanksgiving one of the biggest shopping events of the year.
+Black Friday deals are forecasted to propel U.S. holiday sales to more than $1 trillion this year.

-‘Tis the season for retail sales — and that means it’s time to prep your holiday sales campaigns.
+‘Tis the season for retail sales — and that means it’s time to prep and deploy your Black Friday 2018 sales campaigns.
 Compelling email campaigns are key to driving sales and building awareness for your holiday promotions, both online and in store.

-So, what can you do to ensure you’re getting the most out of your holiday marketing efforts?
+So, what can you do to ensure you’re getting the most out of your holiday online marketing tools for small business efforts?
 We’ve consulted some experts and compiled their advice into 10 tips for sending effective sales emails for Black Friday Cyber Monday and beyond.